pvcraven/arcade_book/source/labs/lab_08_sprites/sprites.rst

   one.
 * Move the bad sprites.
 Move them differently than the good ones.
 * If the length of the good sprite list is zero, then don't move any of the sprites or the character.
 "Freeze" the game.
+To do this, note what line of the ``update`` method in the main window class causes the sprites to move.
+  Then only run that line if you have sprites.
+(Check the length of the sprite list.)
+If you get that to work, the do something similar ``on_mouse_motion``.
 * If the length of the good sprite list is zero, draw "Game Over" on the screen.
 * Turn in a GitHub URL to your project.
 * Double-check on-line that the images for your sprites uploaded.